-4.1 DESIGN CASE 1 - DESIGN TO AS/NZS1170 FOR GROUND BEARING
+4.2 DESIGN CASE 1 - DESIGN TO AS/NZS1170 FOR GROUND BEARING

-The ground conditions shall be established by a geotechnical investigation compliant with local Territorial Authority requirements and NZS3604.
+The ground conditions shall be established by a geo-technical investigation compliant with local Territorial Authority requirements and NZS3604.

-The likely bearing pressures under perimeter foundation beams, and load bearing beams, shall be established.
+The likely bearing pressures under perimeter foundation beams, and load bearing beams, shall be established by firs principles or by the use of Wafflesuite.